EIGR Investors Have Opportunity to Lead Eiger BioPharmaceuticals, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-9, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Eiger BioPharmaceuticals, Inc. ("Eiger" or the "Company") (NASDAQ: EIGR).
+LOS ANGELES, Dec.
+13, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Eiger BioPharmaceuticals, Inc. ("Eiger" or the "Company") (NASDAQ: EIGR).

 Class Period: March 10, 2021 – October 4, 2022